This section provides you with information on general and administrative courts in Finland.

 Yes, access is free of charge.

-The Judicial Website of Finnish Courts contains information on the judicial system of Finland, It is a one-stop portal for those seeking information on the courts, prosecutors, bailiffs, legal aid bureaus and other public bodies dealing with the administration of justice in Finland.
+The website Oikeus.fi contains information on the judicial system of Finland.
+It is a centralised online service for those seeking information on the courts, prosecutors, bailiffs, legal aid bureaus and other public bodies dealing with the administration of justice in Finland.

 The national language version of this page is maintained by the respective Member State.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 The European Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.

 Member States in charge of the management of national content pages are in the process of updating some of the content on this website in the light of the withdrawal of the United Kingdom from the European Union.
 If the site contains content that does not yet reflect the withdrawal of the United Kingdom, it is unintentional and will be addressed.